 Water quality observations

 Chlorophyll-a in Tampa Bay decreased over the forty-year record consistent with documented changes (Wang, Martin, and Morrison 1999; Greening et al. 2014; Beck and Hagy III 2015) (Table 1).
 Median concentrations were highest from 1977 to 1987 (median 13.40 μg/L at low salinity stations <26.5 psu, 7.30 μg/L at high salinity stations >26.5 psu).
 Declines were monotonic throughout the period of record with the largest reductions occurring during the first twenty years (34% decrease), followed by consistent but smaller reductions in concentrations later in the time series.
 A 34% decrease at low salinity stations and a 30% decrease at high salinity stations was observed between the periods of 1977-1987 to 1987-1997.
 Seasonally, chlorophyll-a concentrations were highest in the late summer/early fall periods (median 13.80 μg/L at low salinity stations, 7.23 μg/L at high salinity stations, across all years).
 Total nitrogen concentrations had similar trends as chlorophyll-a, although a steady decline was observed across the entire time series rather than primarily in the first two decades in contrast to chlorophyll-a (Poe et al. 2005; Greening et al. 2014).
-An exception for nitrogen was observed at high salinity stations where concentrations were relatively constant at approximately 0.55 mg/L from 1987 to 2007.
+An exception for total nitrogen was observed at high salinity stations where concentrations were relatively constant at approximately 0.55 mg/L from 1987 to 2007.
 Seasonally, total nitrogen concentrations peaked in the late summer/early fall period.

 The monotonic decline in chlorophyll-a concentrations was coincident with the increases in the number and types of restoration projects in the watershed, where the number of documented projects especially increased after 2000 (Figure 2).
 For the entire record, 275 (31% of total) habitat enhancement, 259 (29%) habitat establishment, 45 (5%) habitat protection, 248 (28%) nonpoint source, and 60 (7%) point source control projects were documented.
 Individual point source controls early in the record were those that occurred in the historically polluted upper Hillsborough Bay and adjacent to the city of St. Petersburg (Johansson 1991; Johansson and Lewis III 1992; Lewis et al. 1998).
 Prior to 1995, only 11 water infrastructure projects (three nonpoint control, eight point source controls) were documented in the database, whereas 70 habitat projects were recorded (50 habitat establishment, 20 habitat enhancement).
 Nearly ten times as many restoration projects were completed in 1995 to present (806 total), with notable increases in the number of nonpoint source controls (245) and habitat protection projects (45).